neo954/sichuan-cookbook/README.md

 #### Prerequisites for Image Processing

-* The original book's dimensions (185mm x 130mm) are maintained, corresponding to an aspect ratio of approximately √2:1.
+* The original book's dimensions (185mm × 130mm) are maintained, corresponding
+  to an aspect ratio of approximately √2:1.
 * For 600dpi resolution, the digital image size should be 4370px x 3091px.
 * All JPEG photos are processed with ImageMagick and performed OCR with